 Follow these steps to get admission to MBBS in Germany and to get a student visa.

 - Learn the German language

 - Get offer letter

-- Book appointment in local German embassy or visit personally (check the website of German missions present in your country)
+- Book an appointment in a local German embassy or visit it personally (Details you can check the website of German mission present in your country)

-- Open blocked account / scholarship / funding
+- Open blocked account / get scholarship or funding

 - Arrange documents as per embassy requirement

 - Prepare interview

 - Appear in the embassy on the appointment day